Programs & Courses

 - Biology 30, a post-secondary level equivalent, or a university level lab science course

-Once you are successful in gaining admission and have received the program package, you must
+Once successful in gaining admission and having received the program orientation package, students must:

 - Complete a standardized health form, program of immunization (and chest x-ray as required)

-- Provide proof of current Standard First Aid Certification
+- Provide proof of current CPR/AED Certification from one of the following:

 Fall Semester (On Site or Group 1 DL)